Backend-Interview-Questions/JavaScript-Interview-Question/List of Questions asked in the interview- for Entire batch  - Sheet1/List of Questions asked in the interview- for Entire batch  - Sheet1.md

 Why is module.exports used for,
 What is event loop

-Javascript :-
-1. What is promise.
-2. what is callback.
 3. what is memoization.
 4. what is clouser.

-Explain the apis

-can I send the body inside the get method? can you fetch data by using post method?
+can I send the body inside the get method?

 why we use Cash memory?